vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 fake(NewUserSchema)
 # {'username': 'kqnhsrqito', 'password': 'XXlYxBaiXAvzj5Yp9pdR'}

+fake(NewUserSchema)
+# {'username': 'tzybe', 'password': 'Hr67Wxm6WLLLkhHFJm3SjA'}
 ```

 Implementing this in our test scenario eliminates the problem of data dependency:

 <TemplateScenario block={generate} />

-To keep our data models organized, we can save them in the `schemas/` directory.
-In this case, we can created a file  `user.py` inside the schemas directory and place the `NewUserSchema` definition there.
+To keep our data models organized, we should save them in the `schemas/` directory.
+In this case, we have created a file named `user.py` inside the schemas directory and placed the `NewUserSchema` definition there.

 ## Data Validation

-The beauty of data models is their ability to not only generate data but also [validate it](https://d42.vedro.io/docs/features/validation).
-The validation process checks that the received response fits our defined data model:
+The beauty of data models is their ability not only to generate data but also [validate it](https://d42.vedro.io/docs/features/validation).
+The validation process ensures that the received response fits our defined data model:

 <Tabs>
   <TabItem value="correct-fields" label="🍏 OK" default>